bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step9.md

 <br>`cd deliverables`{{execute}}
 <br>`ls `{{execute}}

-Also, you can verify the created image by executing the following command `docker images`{{execute}}
+Also, you can verify the created image by executing the following command<br>
+`docker images`{{execute}}

 Congratulations you have successfully upgraded the CDH image.